Skip to content

 Terminal window

-curl -fsSL lognorth.com/install | sudo bash
+curl -fsSL lognorth.com/install | bash

 The installer: